GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer.md

 CR instances.
 You can achieve this by defining your CRD above your CR in the same `---`-separated file ([example](/tests/marketplace/deployer_envsubst_base/standard_v2/manifest/crontab-crd.yaml).
-If using helm, you can define the CRD in its own simple subchart instead.

 See more about deployerServiceAccount at [schema.md](schema.md#deployerserviceaccount)